TeLeViSiOn161511/CyclisticCaseStudy/README.md

 ## Step 4-5: Analyse & Share
 The objective of the analysis is to compare how annual members and casual riders use the Cyclitstic bikes throughout the year.
-MySQL and Microsoft Power BI were used to perform analysis and visualisations.
+MySQL and Microsoft Power BI were used to perform analysis and visualisations. ([View query file]("cyclistic_eda.sql"))

 ### Part A: Rider distribution
 <section>